aminadibi/UBC-Shiny/README.md

----
-title: "Shiny Tutorial for UBC R Meeting"
+# Shiny Tutorial for UBC R Meeting
-author: "amin adibi"
-date: "November 20, 2018"
-output: html_document
----
+By: Amin Adibi

 ## Welcome to Shiny